arpitbbhayani/articles/blogs/fsm.md

 ![traffic signal fsm](https://user-images.githubusercontent.com/4745789/79678813-d572ff00-821c-11ea-8437-b4a3b7fd1a60.png)

-An FSM must be in exactly one of the finite states at any given point in time and then in response to the input it received it transitions into another state.
+An FSM must be in exactly one of the finite states at any given point in time and then in response to an input, it receives, the machine transitions to another state.
 In the example above, the traffic signal is exactly in one of the 3 states - `Green`, `Yellow` or `Red`.
 The transition rules are defined for each state which defines what sequential logic will be played out upon input.

-Implementing an FSM is crucial to solve some of the most interesting problems in Computer Science and in this article, we dive deep into modelling a Finite State Machine using Python coroutines.
+Implementing an FSM is crucial to solving some of the most interesting problems in Computer Science and in this article, we dive deep into modeling a Finite State Machine using Python coroutines.

 # Python Coroutines
-Before diving into the implementation we take a detour and look at what Generators and Coroutines are, how they keeps implementation intuitive and fits into the scheme of things.
+Before diving into the implementation we take a detour and look at what Generators and Coroutines are, how they keep implementation intuitive and fits into the scheme of things.

 ## Generators
 Generators are **resumable functions** which yields values as long as someone, by calling `next` function, keeps asking it.
 If there are no more values to yield, the generator raises a `StopIteration` exception.